Main Content

 Insurability

-Again, one that is overlooked many times.
-Not every property will be eligible for homeowner’s insurance. – If you are using financing, the lender will require that you have insurance.
+This is a step that is overlooked many times.
+Not every property will be eligible for homeowner’s insurance.
+If you are using financing, the lender will require that you have insurance.
 Depending on the current condition of the property and the number of claims filed by the current owners (if any), insurance can become very expensive.

 Due Diligence